vishvAsa/AgamaH/AryaH/hinduism/tattvam/mantraH/articles/frawley/3_Special_Methods_of_Mantra_Yoga_and_Mantra_Therapy/13_Mantra_and_Pranayama_The_Yoga_of_the_Sun_and_the_Moon.md

 • First, one inhales through the left or lunar nostril with the water mantra *Vaṁ*, repeating the mantra as many times as can be done comfortably, drawing the energy up into the head and the place of the Moon in the soft palate of the mouth.

-• Second, one holds the breath with the Shakti lunar mantra *Śrãṁ*, repeating the mantra as often as can be done comfortably, forming a spiritual body or body of nectar in the head.
+• Second, one holds the breath with the Shakti lunar mantra *Śrīṁ*, repeating the mantra as often as can be done comfortably, forming a spiritual body or body of nectar in the head.

 • Third, one exhales through the right nostril with the earth mantra *Laṁ*, repeating the mantra as often as can be done comfortably, consolidating the spiritual body or body of nectar in the head.

-• Then one reverses the process, repeating the earth mantra *Laṁ* along with inhalation through the right nostril, the Shakti lunar mantra *Śrãṁ* upon retention, and the water mantra *Vaṁ* along with exhalation through the left nostril.
+• Then one reverses the process, repeating the earth mantra *Laṁ* along with inhalation through the right nostril, the Shakti lunar mantra *Śrīṁ* upon retention, and the water mantra *Vaṁ* along with exhalation through the left nostril.

 One should hold one's gaze at the soft palate of the mouth, the upper back of the throat opposite the third eye during this practice.
 The procedure should continue until a significant amount of inner calm and well-being is created.
 Through this practice, one consolidates the Soma or nectar in the head so that it can balance the ascending Kundalini fire.